 Monitoring the effectiveness of medication includes regularly scheduled:

 - Physical exams.
-The doctor can check your child's growth and development, including monitoring changes in height, weight, blood pressure and bone growth.
+The doctor will check your child's growth and development, including monitoring changes in height, weight, blood pressure and bone growth.

 - Monitoring for side effects.
-The doctor can also monitor your child for side effects, such as the loss of bone mass and impaired growth, particularly if steroid-type replacement medication doses are high and used long term.
+The doctor will monitor your child for side effects, such as the loss of bone mass and impaired growth, particularly if steroid-type replacement medication doses are high and used long term.

-In some female infants with severe ambiguous genitalia as a result of classic CAH, reconstructive surgery to normalize the appearance and function of the genitals may be recommended.
+In some female infants who have severe ambiguous genitalia as a result of classic CAH, doctors may recommend reconstructive surgery to improve genital function and make them look more feminine.

-This procedure may involve reducing the size of the clitoris and reconstructing the vaginal opening.
+Surgery may involve reducing the size of the clitoris and reconstructing the vaginal opening.
 The surgery is typically performed between 2 and 6 months of age.
-Females who have corrective genital surgery may need more cosmetic surgery later in life.
+Females who have reconstructive genital surgery may need more cosmetic surgery later in life.

-Some parents choose to wait for surgery until their child is old enough to understand the risks and choose his or her own gender assignment.
-However, performing corrective genital surgery when females are very young is technically easier than it is in later years.
+Genital surgery is easier to perform when a child is very young.
+However, some parents choose to wait for surgery until their child is old enough to understand the risks and choose his or her own gender assignment.

 Before making decisions about the best treatment approach for your child, talk with your doctor about these issues.
 Working together, you and your doctor can make informed choices that will help your child thrive.

-Psychological support can be important to the emotional health and social adjustment of females with genital abnormalities.
+Psychological support is important to the emotional health and social adjustment of female children who have genital abnormalities.